xiej2520/final_project/README.md

 ## Solution

-There are two ways to run as a mono service or distributed service.
+This can be run on one machine, as either a monoservice (one server binary on host) or split into microservices (separate binaries running in containers).
+In either case, they will communicate with tileserver, database, and osrm routing running in Docker containers.
+The project can also be deployed as a distributed service using the ansible playbook.
-For both you have to import the data into the tileserver, database, and osrm formats, which can be copied to the distributed nodes.
+In any case, you need to import the data into the tileserver, database, and osrm formats, which can be copied to the distributed nodes instead of importing on each machine.

 ### Import data